These Asian Meatballs are adapted from Nom Nom Paleo and are a great dish. They are a crowd pleaser and very easy to double.

 Toss the mushrooms, shallot, sweet potato, and cilantro in a large bowl.
 Incorporate the meat, be careful not to overwork the meat.

 Melt the coconut oil, and brush it on the foil-lined baking sheet.

-Roll meatballs to about 1½ inches in diameter – it will make around three dozen.
-Arrange them on the baking sheet.
-Bake for 15 to 20 minutes, rotating the tray at the midpoint to ensure even cooking.
+Roll meatballs to about 1½ inches in diameter – about the size of a golfball.
+Arrange them on baking sheets and bake for 15 to 20 minutes.
+Either use a convection setting or rotate the baking sheets after ten minutes to ensure even cooking.

 Options and Notes: Serve over sautéed zoodles or with some roasted sweet potatoes.